trimstray/test-your-sysadmin-skills/README.md

 The primary goal is to kill the least number of processes that minimizes the damage done and at the same time maximizing the amount of memory freed.

 To facilitate this, the kernel maintains an `oom_score` for each of the processes.
 You can see the oom_score of each of the processes in the `/proc` filesystem under the pid directory.

+  > When analyzing OOM killer logs, it is important to look at what triggered it.

 ```bash
 cat /proc/10292/oom_score